LRT builders countersuing City of Ottawa for $225M over delay dispute | CBC News

 LRT builders countersuing City of Ottawa for $225M over delay dispute

-The consortium that built the Confederation Line hit the city with a $225-million countersuit, arguing that under its contract with the city, the builders are not responsible for the 15-month delay to finish the LRT line.
+The consortium that built the Confederation Line has hit the city with a $225-million countersuit, arguing that under its contract with the city, the builders are not responsible for the 15-month delay to finish the light rail line.

-It's just the latest salvo in the escalating — and complex — legal battle between the city and the Rideau Transit Group (RTG) that designed, built and are maintaining the 12.5-kilometre light rail system.
+It's just the latest salvo in the escalating — and complex — legal battle between the City of Ottawa and the Rideau Transit Group (RTG) that designed, built and are maintaining the 12.5-kilometre light rail system.

 The city's also suing its insurance companies since they denied the city's claim for losses related to the sinkhole — a separate court case altogether.
 That suit is also seeking $131 million.